Repurchase Agreements, Repo Market Risks, and Their Regulations

-Definition: A repurchase agreement, or repo, is a short-term loan.
+A repurchase agreement, or repo, is a short-term loan.
 Banks, hedge funds, and trading firms trade cash for short-term government securities like U.S. Treasury bills.
 They agree to reverse the transaction.
-When they hand back the cash, it's with a with a 2 - 3 percent premium.
-The repo is usually overnight, but some can remain open for weeks.
+When they hand back the cash, it's with a 2 to 3 percent premium.
+The repo exists overnight, but some can remain open for weeks.

 The most common type of repo is the tri-party agreement.
-Big commercial banks act as the middle-man, usually between a hedge fund that needs cash and a money market fund that would like a relatively safe boost to its return.
-(Source: "Understanding the Repo Market," BlackRock Investments.)
+Big commercial banks act as the middle-man, between a hedge fund that needs cash and a money market fund that would like a relatively safe boost to its return.

 Risks in the Repo Market

-Around the world, companies hold nearly $5 trillion in repos on any given day.
-Even though this is less than the $6 trillion held in 2008, its creates a huge demand for short-term bonds.
+Around the world, companies hold almost $5 trillion in repos on any given day.
+Even though this is less than the $6 trillion held in 2008, it creates a huge demand for short-term bonds.